lebonbon3/Auto-Dojo/README.md

-# Auto Terminals
+# Auto Dojo
-_A QOL module for hypixel skyblock F7 and M7._
+_A QOL module for hypixel skyblock crimson isle._

 ## Features
+- Auto black belt
-- Auto completes terminals
+- Auto mode for all trials
-- Invwalk
+- Legit mode for all trials
-- Auto Melody
+- Auto modes are spec safe, so they never ban
-- Melody Skip
-- Melody invwalk
-- Custom delays
-- Invwalk gui
-- HClip

 ## Installation
 Download chatriggers (if not already installed) from [here](https://chattriggers.com/)